 As well as countless under-the-skin improvements, Boeing has given the 737 a new interior incorporating design concepts from its bigger brothers the 787 and 777.

 Dubbed the Sky Interior, it totally transforms the 737.
-Boeing is building 42 737s a month and that rate is moving to 47 this year, 52 next year and 57 in 2019 to clear the backlog.
+Boeing is now building 52 737s a month and later this year will lift that to 57 to clear the backlog.

 Since 1965 Boeing has received orders for 15146 737s, with 4668 still to be delivered.